fgci-org/ansible-role-cuda/README.md

 - gpu: True is needed.
 Without it this role does nothing.
 - cuda_packages: List that can be updated to include more packages that are installed after nvidia cuda repo is installed.
 - cuda_init: Installs a bash script that is executed via rc.local on boot
+- cuda_gpu_name0: "/dev/nvidia0" # set this to the device ansible looks for.
+If it does not exist then if cuda_init is True then it will run the cuda_init.sh script